Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Extended Method Inventory for Fixed-Point and Integer Training

 \subsection{Fixed-Point Training}

+Fixed-point methods established some of the earliest viable low-precision training recipes because they preserve simple arithmetic and map naturally to hardware.
+Across this line of work, the central question is how to compensate for the narrow shared dynamic range through improved rounding, scaling, and precision scheduling.

-\textbf{Ordinary fixed-point.} One early attempt to utilize fixed-point formats for deep neural network training is introduced by \mcite{Gupta}{guptaagn15}.
-Their work primarily investigates rounding schemes and identifies that the conventional nearest rounding approach causes gradient information loss as small values are consistently rounded to zero.
-To address this issue, the authors propose stochastic rounding, mathematically expressed as:
+\textbf{Ordinary fixed-point.} One early attempt to use fixed-point formats for deep neural network training was introduced by \mcite{Gupta}{guptaagn15}.
+Their work examined rounding schemes and found that conventional nearest rounding often discards small gradients by rounding them to zero.
+To address this, they proposed stochastic rounding, defined as: